jessvanos/ab-net-zero-grid-model/README.md

 ##### *Database_Loading Special Notes:*

 -   *Make sure the R project file (ab-net-zero-grid-model) is open first or "here" commands will not function.*
--   *Before running, create a folder called "Data Files"  in the project directory and populate it with other (AESO) data.
+-   *Before running, create a folder called "Data Files"  in the project directory.
+Create two folders inside names "Result Files" and "Alberta Data", populate "Alberta Data" with nrgstream data.
 This just prevents said data from being uploaded to GitHub*
     -   *This folder is referenced in the .gitignore file*
 -   *A folder called "Figures (Local)" should also be created in the project directory of R, this allows figures to be saved locally as opposed to on GitHub.*
         -   *This folder is referenced in the .gitignore file*